heathhenley/heathhenley.github.io/content/posts/how-does-s63-enc-format-work.md

 signing the S-57 ENC data.

 ## IHO S-63 Standard
-The IHO S-63 standard defines a process for encrypting and signing S-57 data, if you can find the full standard here in [IHO Publication S-63](https://iho.int/uploads/user/pubs/standards/s-63/S-63_2020_Ed1.2.1_EN_Draft_Clean.pdf).
-If you like to dig though standards like that, and want even more detail that what is given in this blog, I recommend you go straight to the source.
+The IHO S-63 standard defines a process for encrypting and signing S-57 data, you can find the full standard here in [IHO Publication S-63](https://iho.int/uploads/user/pubs/standards/s-63/S-63_2020_Ed1.2.1_EN_Draft_Clean.pdf).
+If you like to dig though standards like that, and want even more detail than what is given in this blog, I recommend you go straight to the source.
 The whole process is defined and if you're into that sort of thing you can skip the rest of this post and check that out to get an idea of it instead.